 Key Statistics:

-- Amazon reports receiving over 18 applications per minute during their 2021 Career Day
+- The company receives approximately 18 applications per minute during peak Career Day events

 Average Age of Amazon Employee